davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: VAX options

-These -m options are defined for the VAX:
+These :samp:`-m` options are defined for the VAX:

 .. option:: -munix